 When staff, students and families walk through our gates and onto our site, they belong to the Whitley Academy Community.
 In this community, we build meaningful relationships based on trust and mutual respect.
 Our classrooms, corridors and the school environment are safe spaces where nobody is judged and everyone is valued.
-In our community, we are proud of our school and committed to supporting all staff and students to “be the best you can be”.
+Our ethos, driven by our commitment to Whitley’s values, is built on inclusion and our dedication to care for each member of our community as an individual.
+We put learning and learners first in every decision we make.
+We are proud of our school and committed to supporting all staff and students to “be the best you can be”.

-For an Easter 2019 start, we are seeking a well-qualified, suitably experienced and enthusiastic Lead Practitioner (Science) to join our Science department and support early career stage teachers and non-specialists in Opening Minds delivering excellent T&L opportunities and achieving excellent outcomes for students in Science KS3-KS5.
-You will have strong subject knowledge and a proven track-record of exemplary classroom practice together with the ability to be responsible for the leadership of T&L practice in Science delivered by a large team of teachers.
+For a September 2019 start, we are seeking a well-qualified, suitably experienced and enthusiastic Lead Practitioner (Science) to join our Science department and support early career stage teachers and non-specialist Opening Minds teachers delivering excellent T&L opportunities and achieving excellent outcomes for students in Science KS3-KS5.
+You will have strong subject knowledge and a proven track-record of exemplary classroom practice together with the ability to be pro-active and responsible for the development of T&L practice in Science delivered by a large team of teachers.
 The well-resourced department has a relentless focus on developing an effective academic curriculum and raising attainment at all Key Stages.
-The Science department successfully recruits a significant number of Year 11 students to A level courses in Biology, Chemistry and Physics as well as BTEC Applied Science.
-This is an exciting opportunity for someone to begin or further their leadership journey.
-You will join a forward-thinking school that values the professional development and well-being of its staff.
+The Science department is an passionate team at an exciting stage of development, drawing upon the expertise of a number of strong practitioners.
+You will be supporting the Curriculum Leader, who was new to role this year in further developing the strengths of the team.
+Sciences at KS5 are popular and we successfully recruit a significant number of Y11 students to A level courses in Biology, Chemistry and Physics as well as BTEC Applied Science.
+This is an exciting opportunity for someone to begin or further advance their leadership expertise.
+Our Academy is on a rapid improvement journey.
+You will be joining a forward-thinking school that values the professional development and well-being of its staff.
 Applications are welcome from all science specialisms.

-- Able to teach Science to at least KS4 (triple and trilogy) and be able to contribute to KS5 delivery in one Science subject,
+- Able to teach Science to at least KS4 (triple and trilogy) and be able to contribute to KS5 delivery in one Science,

 - Ambitious for every child and highly inclusive,